wizmo2/zidoo-player/README.md

 > If you have issues connecting with the device, it may be an authorization issue.
 >  1. Try opening the 'Control Center' app on the media player and retry.
 >  2. Try turning off validation using the button in the app.
+>
+> Release 1.2 was tested up to HA version 2021.10 and uses config-flow.
+> Release 1.1 can be used on older HA versions, requires manual integration and is limited to basic player control.

 ## ToDo